Shaun Benson: Career

-As an actor
+Acting

-His early roles as an actor included theatrical productions of John Palmer's Singapore, Fabrizio Filippo's Waiting for Lewis, William Shakespeare's Love's Labour's Lost and Robin Fulford's Steel Kiss.
+Benson's early roles as an actor included theatrical productions of John Palmer's Singapore, Fabrizio Filippo's Waiting for Lewis, William Shakespeare's Love's Labour's Lost, and Robin Fulford's Steel Kiss.

 In 2000, he appeared in a Molson Canadian commercial as a Canadian office worker who unleashes a torrent of hockey-style violence on an American coworker taunting him with Canadian stereotypes.
 In 2001, he was cast in a lead role in the television drama series The Associates.

-In 2002, following the cancellation of The Associates he was cast in the legal drama series Just Cause, which ran for one season.
+In 2002, following the cancellation of The Associates, he was cast in the legal drama series Just Cause, which ran for one season.

-Benson played the recurring role of Dr. Steven Lars Webber on the soap opera General Hospital from 2004 to 2005, which attracted him considerable attention compared to his previous roles.
+He played the recurring role of Dr. Steven Lars Webber on the soap opera General Hospital from 2004 to 2005, which attracted him considerable attention compared to his previous roles.
 Since his time on General Hospital, Benson has guest starred in numerous television series, including Cold Case, The Unit, and Being Erica.
 In 2008, he appeared in the Proud Family film Oscar Proud.

-In 2012, Benson starred in the IMAX 3D documentary film Flight of the Butterflies and in French comedy Populaire.
+In 2012, he starred in the IMAX 3D documentary film Flight of the Butterflies and in French comedy Populaire.

-In the 2015 made-for-TV movie Kept Woman, Shaun played an eccentric professor, Simon, who kidnaps his neighbor Jessica, played by Courtney Ford.
+In the 2015 made-for-TV movie Kept Woman, he played an eccentric professor, Simon, who kidnaps his neighbor Jessica, played by Courtney Ford.
 Also in 2015, he starred in the Starz television series The Girlfriend Experience.

 In 2016, Benson appeared in the Netflix time loop thriller ARQ as Sonny, as well as Season 2 of the series Gangland Undercover as Crowbar.
 He subsequently appeared in the SyFy series Channel Zero as the town sheriff, Gary Yolen.